ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Illinois at Springfield Tuition Information

-In 2022, tuition for full-time students at University of Illinois at Springfield was $9,645 a year for in-state students and $19,410 a year for out-of-state students.
+In 2022, tuition for full-time University of Illinois at Springfield students was $9,645 a year for in-state students and $19,410 a year for out-of-state students.

 University of Illinois at Springfield is a public, state institution, so it offers a reduced tuition rate of $9,645 for students who qualify as state residents and attend full-time.Non-Illinois residents can expect to pay 19,410 per year for tuition.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to check your state's requirements for in-state residency.
-Each state has different requirements to qualify as in-state resident.
+Choosing an insitution where you qualify for in-state tuition can drastically reduce the cost of tuition, as well as loans and interest owed.
+Take the time to confirm your state's criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on where you live.
+There may be other criteria too, depending on where you live.

 Explore other Illinois colleges